This is Milk Consultancy

 • Decentralized decision-making — the ability of cyber-physical systems to make simple decisions on their own and become as autonomous as possible.

 Industry 4.0 is not a technology or business methodology.
 It is a new approach to understanding and achieving results that was not possible up until now due to the emergence of new technology.
-It is focused on automating and computerasing manufacturing entirely, but at the same time spreading the effect beyond manufacturing and into our day-to-day lives in a way that reduces the need for human involvement in production dramatically.
+It is focused on automating and computerising manufacturing entirely, but at the same time spreading the effect beyond manufacturing and into our day-to-day lives in a way that reduces the need for human involvement in production dramatically.
 It also creates amazing opportunities for cross-country and cross-industry collaboration.

 How might Industry 4.0 impact business and society?